BarqTeam/WRO_Future_Engineers/README.md

  ## 2. Programming Languages
 We utilized C++ for coding the Arduino, ensuring efficient and reliable control of the hardware.
 Additionally, we employed Python to code the Raspberry Pi, particularly for implementing OpenCV with the Pi Camera.

+## 3. The First Chassis
+Initially, we decided to modify an RC car by adding the necessary components and creating a second layer to put them on.
+However, we encountered several challenges.
+The first issue arose when trying to create proper holes for mounting the servo motor.
+This led to further complications when attempting to implement a rack and pinion steering system (you can view the FreeCAD models for the rack and pinion in the "Models" section of this repository) using an MG699R servo motor.

+Due to the high power and torque of the servo, it couldn't stay securely in place and kept shifting, which compromised the stability of the steering system.
+As a result, we decided to move on to our next plan: building a new chassis from scratch.